phobrain/java-util/README.md

 https://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8243422

 === Step 0: compile as you will, I can't get my gradle structure into github yet.
+See jbug.tgz for a gradle-compilable version.

 === Step 1: gen input data: 8K id's (N*(N-1))/2 lines of pairs across 150 file